CyphrRiot/ArchRiot/README.md

 **One Command.
 Complete Environment.
 Zero Compromises.**

-ArchRiot isn't just another Linux distribution -- it's the answer to every time you've thought "why can't Linux just work correctly from the start, with all the right settings and apps?"
-We obsess over speed, security, and getting every detail perfect so you don't have to.
+ArchRiot is the answer to every time you've thought "why can't Linux just work correctly from the start?"
+We've spent hundreds of hours perfecting the details so you get a blazing-fast, secure, beautiful system that actually respects your time and intelligence.

 **Curated to be correct:**

-- **Hyprland Tiling WM** - Because most floating windows are chaos
+- **🪟 Hyprland Tiling WM** - Keyboard-driven workflow that makes floating windows feel primitive
-- **Go Binary Installer** - Atomic operations, zero failures, complete rollback
+- **⚡ Go Binary Installer** - Atomic operations, instant rollbacks, zero dependency hell
-- **Privacy by Design** - No telemetry, no tracking, no corporate surveillance
+- **🛡️ Privacy by Design** - Zero telemetry, zero tracking, zero corporate data harvesting
-- **CypherRiot Aesthetics** - Dark themes that don't hurt your eyes at 3 AM
+- **🎨 CypherRiot Aesthetics** - Carefully crafted dark themes that work at any hour
-- **Development-First** - Zed, nvim, containers, and tools that just work
+- **💻 Development-First** - Zed, Neovim, containers, and every tool a dev actually needs

 _Built on Arch Linux with Hyprland, because compromises are for other people.
 This isn't maintained by committee or corporate roadmap -- it's maintained by someone with an obsessive, singular focus on getting it right the first time, because crappy Linux environments are an insult to what computing should be._